grv-bajaj/ECommerce-Website-GrvStore/README.md

 - Dynamic product listing with categories & filters
 - Product details page with image, description, and stock info
 - Admin can create, edit, delete, or restock products

+### 🧭 SPA Architecture
+- This project is built as a **Single Page Application (SPA)** using React and React Router.
+- All routing is handled on the client-side, enabling seamless navigation without full page reloads.

 ### 📊 Admin Dashboard
 - View all orders, users, and products